The evolution of eLearning and its next big step forward

 What’s in eLearning for businesses

 Let’s start with eLearning’s benefits from a company’s point of view.
 First of all, eLearning is cost-effective.
 It removes the need for onsite instructors, venues, and printed course materials.
 Then, it saves time as the content can be easily and quickly updated if needed and training delivery is fully managed by the LMS.
 It has been proved that the electronic form of learning uses 40-60% less employee time compared to instructor-led training.
-In addition, eLearning improves performance and productivity – it’s a great way to learn more easily and quickly so the users feel more motivated and engaged.
+In addition, electronic learning improves performance and productivity – it’s a great way to learn more easily and quickly so the users feel more motivated and engaged.
 Lastly, digital learning has a lower environmental impact than other educational forms.
 It is a great alternative to paper-based training.

 What’s in eLearning for users